 Some advantages of complete dentures include:

-- Since they replace decayed and missing teeth, they significantly improve your appearance, and thus may boost your self-confidence.
+- Since they replace decayed and missing teeth, they significantly improve your appearance and may boost your self-confidence.

 - They provide adequate lip and cheek muscle support, restore facial dimensions and create a younger appearance.

-- Just like with partial dentures, depending on the health and volume of your bone, complete dentures may help make eating more comfortable and improve your speech.
+- Like with partial dentures, depending on the health and volume of your bone, complete dentures may help make eating more comfortable and improve your speech.

 - They are a relatively fast and affordable treatment option.